Coupling derivation of optimal-order central moment bounds in exponential last-passage percolation: Proofs of the lower bounds for the LPP with boundary

-Our aim now is to prove Proposition \ref{PBdRTLB} through a refinement of the change-of-measure argument proving \cite[(5.43)]{sepp-cgm-18}, which in turn adapts the lower bound proof for the current variance in the asymmetric simple exclusion process (ASEP) \cite{bala-sepp-aom}.
+Our aim now is to prove Proposition \ref{PBdRTLB} through a refinement of the change-of-measure argument proving \cite[(5.43)]{Sepp_18_CGM}, which in turn adapts the lower bound proof for the current variance in the asymmetric simple exclusion process (ASEP) \cite{Bala_Sepp_10}.
 A crucial component in our proof is the following difference inequality for the variance of the increment-stationary LPP.
-This result, in a more precise form, was observed in \cite[Lemma 4.7]{bala-cato-sepp}.
-The version below is essentially the one from the lecture notes \cite{sepp-cgm-18}.
-The proofs in \cite{bala-cato-sepp, sepp-cgm-18} employ the coupling methodology as in here but they rely on the Burke property \cite[Lemma 4.2]{bala-cato-sepp}, specifically the independence of the LPP increments along any down-right path in the increment-stationary case.
-In order to obtain the lemma from stationarity \eqref{EIncSt}, one only needs to rederive the variance identity \cite[Theorem 5.6]{sepp-cgm-18} as indicated in \cite[Remark 2.2]{emra-janj-sepp-21-exit2}.
+This result, in a more precise form, was observed in \cite[Lemma 4.7]{Bala_Cato_Sepp_06}.
+The version below is essentially the one from the lecture notes \cite{Sepp_18_CGM}.
+The proofs in \cite{Bala_Cato_Sepp_06, Sepp_18_CGM} employ the coupling method as in here but they rely on the Burke property \cite[Lemma 4.2]{Bala_Cato_Sepp_06}, specifically the independence of the LPP increments along any down-right path in the increment-stationary case.
+One can also obtain the lemma using the stationarity property \eqref{EIncSt} by first rederiving the variance identity \cite[Theorem 5.6]{Sepp_18_CGM} from \eqref{E:Rains} as indicated in \cite[Remark 2.4]{Emra_Janj_Sepp_23}.

-\begin{lem}[Lemma 5.7 in \cite{sepp-cgm-18}] Let $\delta > 0$.
+\begin{lem}[Lemma 5.7 in \cite{Sepp_18_CGM}] Let $\delta > 0$.
 There exists a constant $C_0 = C_0(\delta) > 0$ such that

 for $\bfv \in \bbZ_{\ge 0}^2$ and $w, z \in [\delta, 1-\delta]$ with $w \le z$. \end{lem}

 \begin{proof}[Proof of Proposition \ref{PBdRTLB}{\rm(}a{\rm)}] Let $\epsilon_0 = \epsilon_0(\delta, K)$, $N_0 = N_0(\delta, K)$ and $s_0 = s_0(\delta)$ denote positive constants to be chosen within the proof.
 Pick $\bfv \in S_\delta \cap \bbZ_{\ge N_0}^2$ and $s \in [s_0, \epsilon_0 \norm{\bfv}^{2/3}]$, taking $N_0 = N_0(\epsilon_0, s_0)$ sufficiently large to ensure that such $s$ exists.
 Due to monotonicity, it suffices to verify (a) for the case $w = \ShpMin_{\bfv}+Ks^{1/2}\norm{\bfv}^{-1/3}$.